 For more information about super fund investments, see the following SuperGuide articles:

-- What types of investments and asset classes are popular with SMSFs?
+- Which asset classes are popular with SMSFs?